skelirphoteman/Resource-Management-Game/README.md

 All documents will write in .md to make it easier to read.

-I will **try to translate** all documents but it will take some time.
+I will **try to translate** all documents, but it will take some time.

 ## How understand this project ?